QuentinSi/ROS/pckg/README.md

 `rosrun pckg pan_tilt`

+For information, the project mainly works with services, check how to use services on the tutorial to be able to use the code correctly.
+There are only functions that allow the robot to move alone, which launches directly into the main function of pan_tilt.cpp

-If all goes well you will see the robot doing what you asked it to do in the pan_tilt.cpp program.
-Now it's up to you, you can develop, modify or simply use this project.
+If all goes well, you will see the robot doing what you asked it to do using the pan_tilt.cpp program.
+Now it's up to you, you can develop, modify or just use this project.